Malka Hans: History

-Waris Shah, a poet from the Punjab, came here from his native village Jandiala Sher Khan and composed the classic epic Heer in 1766.
+Waris Shah, a Punjabi sufi poet came here from his native village Jandiala Sher Khan and composed the classic Punjabi epic Heer in 1766.
 There is a mosque related to the poet as well as his composition.
-Molvi Sh.
+Moulvi Sh.
 Abdullah who wrote BaaraaN Anwaa, a famous Punjabi book on fiqh, also belonged to Malka Hans.
-He came to Lahore and lived in Sheran Wali Gali inside Lohari Darvaza, where Mian Muhammad Bakhsh stayed for three months.
-Mian Muhammad Bakhsh Ji wrote 64 couplets about him at the end of his famous Punjabi Sufi poetry book Saiful Maluk.
+He came to Lahore and lived in Sheran Wali Gali inside Lohari darwaza, where Mian Muhammad Bakhsh stayed for three months.
+Mian Muhammad Bakhsh wrote 64 couplets about him at the end of his famous Punjabi Sufi poetry book Saiful Maluk.
 (Edited by Prof. Saeed Ahmad, Rwp).

 Geography

 Malka Hans is located at at an altitude of 150 m.
 It is located on the Pakpattan-Sahiwal road, approximately 15 km from Pakpattan and 34 km from Sahiwal.